Anti-American sentiment in China

-There is a history of anti-Americanism in China, beginning with the general disdain for foreigners in the early 19th century that culminated in the Boxer Rebellion of 1900, which the United States Marine Corps participated with other powers in suppressing.
-The 1905 Chinese boycott of American goods to protest discrimination against the Chinese living in America had a major negative impact on Chinese attitudes.
-After the Chinese Civil War, the United States and China fought an undeclared war during the Korean War, in which 148,000 Chinese soldiers died, that left bitter feelings on both sides.
-Relations warmed up after 1970, but large-scale anti-American sentiments significantly increased since US President Donald Trump launched a trade war against China in the late 2010s.
+Anti-Americanism in China began with a general disdain for foreigners in the early 19th century amid a background of a declining Qing Dynasty and exploitation by Western powers, culminating in the Boxer Rebellion of 1900.
+The 1905 Chinese boycott of American goods to protest discrimination against the Chinese living in America also had a significant negative impact on Chinese attitudes.
+After the Chinese Civil War, the United States and China fought in the Korean War, in which 148,000 Chinese soldiers died, which also strained relations for both sides.
+Relations warmed up after 1970, but large-scale anti-American sentiments significantly increased since U.S. President Donald Trump launched a trade war against China and Chinese leader Xi Jinping launched the wolf warrior diplomacy against the U.S. in the late 2010s.

 History

 1905 boycott

 In response to severe restrictions on Chinese immigration to the United States, the overseas Chinese living in the United States organized a boycott whereby people in China refuse to purchase American products.
 The project was organized by a reform organization based in the United States, Baohuang Hui.
-Unlike the reactionary Boxers, these reformers were modernizers.
+Unlike the Boxers, these reformers were modernizers.
 The Manchu government had supported the Boxers, but these reformers—of whom Sun Yat-sen was representative, opposed the government.
 The boycott was put into effect by merchants and students in the south and central China.
-It made only a small economic impact because China bought few American products apart from Standard Oil's kerosene.
+It caused only a small economic impact, because China bought few American products apart from Standard Oil's kerosene.
 Washington was outraged and treated the boycott as a Boxer-like violent attack, and demanded the Peking government stop it or else.
 President Theodore Roosevelt asked Congress for special funding for a naval expedition.
 Washington refused to consider softening the exclusion laws because it responded to deep-seated anti-Chinese prejudices that were widespread, especially on the West Coast.
 It now began to denounce Chinese nationalism.
 The impact on the Chinese people, in China and abroad, was far-reaching.
 Jane Larson argues the boycott, "marked the beginning of mass politics and modern nationalism in China.
 Never before had shared nationalistic aspirations mobilized Chinese across the world in political action, joining the cause of Chinese migrants with the fate of the Chinese nation."

+Wang Jingwei regime

+During the World War II, Wang Jingwei regime established the Anti-British-American Association of the Chinese Nation to organize anti-American activities.